ycdxsb/PocOrExp_in_Github/2014/README.md

 - [https://github.com/xpgdgit/CVE-2014-3120](https://github.com/xpgdgit/CVE-2014-3120) :  ![starts](https://img.shields.io/github/stars/xpgdgit/CVE-2014-3120.svg) ![forks](https://img.shields.io/github/forks/xpgdgit/CVE-2014-3120.svg)

 ## CVE-2014-2815
- Microsoft OneNote 2007 SP3 allows remote attackers to execute arbitrary code via a crafted OneNote file that triggers creation of an executable file in a startup folder, aka &quot;OneNote Remote Code Execution Vulnerability.&quot;
+ Microsoft OneNote 2007 SP3 allows remote attackers to execute arbitrary code via a crafted OneNote file that triggers creation of an executable file in a startup folder, aka "OneNote Remote Code Execution Vulnerability."

 - [https://github.com/Edubr2020/CABTrap_OneNote2007](https://github.com/Edubr2020/CABTrap_OneNote2007) :  ![starts](https://img.shields.io/github/stars/Edubr2020/CABTrap_OneNote2007.svg) ![forks](https://img.shields.io/github/forks/Edubr2020/CABTrap_OneNote2007.svg)

 ## CVE-2014-2734
- ** DISPUTED ** The openssl extension in Ruby 2.x does not properly maintain the state of process memory after a file is reopened, which allows remote attackers to spoof signatures within the context of a Ruby script that attempts signature verification after performing a certain sequence of filesystem operations.
+ The openssl extension in Ruby 2.x does not properly maintain the state of process memory after a file is reopened, which allows remote attackers to spoof signatures within the context of a Ruby script that attempts signature verification after performing a certain sequence of filesystem operations.
 NOTE: this issue has been disputed by the Ruby OpenSSL team and third parties, who state that the original demonstration PoC contains errors and redundant or unnecessarily-complex code that does not appear to be related to a demonstration of the issue.
-As of 20140502, CVE is not aware of any public comment by the original researcher.
+As of 20140502, CVE is not aware of any public comment by the original researcher